-Using an instance of a View Class, object, update the table that stores its instance data. database specifies the database in which the update is made only if object is not associated with a database.
-In this case, a record is created in the appropriate table of database using values from the slot values of object, and object becomes associated with database.
+Using an instance of a View Class, OBJECT, update the table that stores its instance data.
+DATABASE defaults to DEFAULT-DATABASE and specifies the database in which the update is made only if OBJECT is not associated with a database.
+In this case, a record is created in the appropriate table of DATABASE using values from the slot values of OBJECT, and OBJECT becomes associated with DATABASE.